Logo VHM ABC

 The males can croak very loudly during the breeding season.

-Cost and Purchase
+Costs and Purchase

-Legislation: No CITES or transfer papers are required to own the African reed frog.
+Legislation: No CITES or transfer papers are required to own the African Reed Frog.